NethermindEth/Forta-Agents/compound-comptroller-bot/README.md

   - Type is always set to "Info"
   - Addresses includes the emitting address of the event
   - Metadata:
-    - action: Global action
+    - `action`: Global action
-    - pauseState: Pause state of the action
+    - `pauseState`: Pause state of the action

 - NETH-COMP-PAUSE-EVENT-3
   - Fired when the pause guardian is changed